leontocephaline/proton-drive-bisync/README.md

 # Proton Drive Bisync for Linux

-> **⚠️ Disclaimer**: This is an independent community project and is **not affiliated with, endorsed by, or supported by Proton AG or Proton Drive**.
+> **⚠️ Disclaimer**: This is an independent community project and is **not affiliated with**, endorsed by, or supported by Proton AG or Proton Drive.
 This is a hobbyist project provided as-is with no warranty.
 Use at your own risk.

 Automated, bidirectional file synchronization between your Linux system and Proton Drive using `rclone bisync` and systemd user services.